carefree0910/carefree-drawboard/examples/carefree_creator/README.md

 > [examples/carefree_creator/fields.py](https://github.com/carefree0910/carefree-drawboard/blob/dev/examples/carefree_creator/fields.py)

-In `carefree-drawboard` 🎨, (currently) the most commonly used plugin is the [`PythonFieldsPlugin`](https://github.com/carefree0910/carefree-drawboard/wiki/Details#pythonfieldsplugin).
+In `carefree-drawboard` 🎨, (currently) the most commonly used plugin is the [`IFieldsPlugin`](https://carefree0910.me/carefree-drawboard-doc/docs/plugins/IFieldsPlugin).
 It assumes that your APIs require a bunch of `key-value` pairs as input, so it will generate a form for you to fill in the values.

-Here's a typical implementation of the `PythonFieldsPlugin`:
+Here's a typical implementation of the `IFieldsPlugin`:

 ```python
 class MyFancyPlugin(IFieldsPlugin):